Tien-Nhat/Build-Chat-Bot-With-Flutter-InterBrycen/README.md

 * 27/07/2023: Implemented essential updates to the app.
 Added the much-awaited Text-to-Speech and Speech-to-Text functionalities to enhance the chat with AI experience.
 Users can now use voice commands to communicate with the chatbot, making interactions more convenient and hands-free.Added content summarization with file upload from Android devices.

+*30/07/2023: Latest update brings a refreshed chat interface with added Markdown support for AI messages.
+Now, the AI can send messages in Markdown format for enhanced formatting options.
+Additionally, the chat now features a background Markdown code block, capable of detecting and displaying programming language syntax for a better coding experience.